NVIDIA/spark-rapids/docs/get-started/getting-started-with-rapids-accelerator-on-databricks.md

     * AWS: 7.0 ML (includes Apache Spark 3.0.0, GPU, Scala 2.12)
     * Azure: 7.0 ML (GPU, Scala 2.12, Spark 3.0.0)

 The number of GPUs per node dictates the number of Spark executors that can run in that node.
-Each executor should only be allowed to run 1 task at any given time.

 ## Start a Databricks Cluster
 Create a Databricks cluster by going to Clusters, then clicking “+ Create Cluster”.
 Ensure the cluster meets the prerequisites above by configuring it as follows: